 Andrea Robertson ’00, Northern Lights Music & Arts Award

 Andrea is an Ashland native who received her degree in history before getting her PhD and taking an assistant professor position at Macalester College.
 She began writing novels after a horse broke her foot.
 Eleven books later, she believes that horse must have been an agent of fate.
-She is a New York Times bestselling author for her book Nightshade (2010) and now is a full-time author for Penguin Books.
+Writing under the name Andrea Cremer, she is a New York Times bestselling author for her book Nightshade (2010) and now is a full-time author for Penguin Books.

 Andrea will be honored at the Orange and Blue Alumni Dinner Party, Saturday, September 23, 6-9 p.m.
 Register now.